PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 ## The problem with Functional Information ##

 As sensible as Functional Information seems to be, it has one deficiency from the point of view of Dembski and Ewert.
 Even when there is a very small probability that a randomly chosen sequence will be this good or better, there is no argument that natural evolutionary forces cannot find a sequence this good or better.

+Can a sequence with 1980 bits of FI arise in a population by fixing favorable alleles at 990 sitees?
+Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 1980 bits of FI is not evidence for Design Intervention.

 -------------------------------------- got to here --------------------------------------